cortex-js/cortexjs.io/src/_pages/mathlive-guide-macros.md

 # Macros

-MathLive has over [800 Latex commands](/mathlive/reference/commands/) predefined.
-Some are primitives but others are macros, that is commands defined with a Latex expression.
+MathLive has over [800 LaTeX commands](/mathlive/reference/commands/) predefined.
+Some are primitives but others are macros, that is commands defined with a LaTeX expression.

 **To view the default macros**, inspect the `macros` option: